22 farm bodies in Punjab announce political front, to contest state polls | Politics

 He said they are not using the SKM's name for fighting the polls.

-SKM leaders Darshan Pal and Jagjeet Singh Dallewal in a statement said that it was not contesting the Punjab assembly elections.
-They said that the SKM, which is a platform of more than 400 different ideological organisations across the country, was formed only on the issues of farmers.
-There is no call for the boycott of elections and even no understanding of contesting elections, the SKM leaders said, adding that it was made by the people to get their rights from the government and after the repeal of the three laws, the struggle has been postponed.
+SKM leaders Darshan Pal and Jagjeet Singh Dallewal in a statement said the SKM, which is a platform of more than 400 different ideological organisations across the country, was formed only on the issues of farmers.
+There is no call for the boycott of elections and even no understanding of contesting elections, the SKM leaders said.

+''The SKM stands by its policy of not allowing any political party to use its banner or stage.
+Any attempt to use the name of SKM for elections will constitute a grave violation of Morcha's discipline,'' the statement said.

+The forthcoming national meeting of the SKM is scheduled for January 15 and it shall take a final decision on whether farmer organisations and leaders, who take part in elections, can remain within the SKM,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)